-iOS and Android push notifications are capable of improving an app’s retention, open and engagement rates.
-Plus, when done right, they can notably improve the overall user experience.
-But when done wrong, they can be interruptive, annoying and hurtful to the UX, achieving the opposite effect: lower engagement, higher churn and abandonment rates.
+When done right, iOS and Android push notifications are capable of dramatically improving an app’s retention, and open and engagement rates.
+However, if mobile push notifications are poorly executed they can be interruptive, annoying and hurtful to the overall user experience.
+Unwanted push notification services tend to have the opposite result to retention: Lower engagement, higher churn, and quick abandonment.

-With every app having its own unique user base, it is vital that these push notifications are tailored to their diverse/specific needs and wants.
-At the same time, they need to be affordable to the publisher, and offer just the right mix of back-end tools, like real-time data analytics or demographic segmentation.
+Every app has its own unique user base, so its vital push notifications get tailored to the diverse/specific needs of the particular audience in question.
+At the same time, the push notification service needs to be affordable to the publisher and offer just the right mix of back-end tools, like real-time data analytics, and/or demographic segmentation.

-It is no wonder that the number of iOS and Android Push Notifications platforms grows by the day, and one might get lost trying to find the right one.
-The (sad) truth is, there’s no *best* one – but there is the right one for you, your app and its unique audience.
+The number of iOS and Android Push Notification platforms out there is growing by the day.
+Its easy to get lost trying to find the right one.
+In reality, there is no *best* push notification service – but there will be a right platform for you, for your app, and for your unique audience.

-Below you will find the list of the best iOS and Android push notification platforms/tools to date, as well as some of their unique selling propositions.
-We are certain you will find something you like in the list below:
+Below you will find a list of our current 2019 best iOS and Android push notification platforms and tools, alongside information regarding their unique selling propositions.
+We’re certain you will find something you like from our list below:

 Urban Airship is to iOS and Android Push Notifications, what Volkswagen is to car buyers – always a trusty, viable solution.
 Among other things, it prides itself on multi-channel messaging, unified customer profiles and predictive insights.
-Starter pack is free, with other packs being priced from $99 to $349 a month.
+The starter pack is free, while other packs are priced from $99 to $349 a month.

 Leanplum is all about personalization and automation.
-When it comes to personalization, it’s taking things to a whole new level.
-The UI can programatically be tailored to specific users.
+When it comes to personalization, this push notification service takes things to a whole new level.
+The UI can be programmatically tailored to specific users.
 So for example, the default sharing option changes to whatever the user usually goes for.

-You can expect all the standard features here, from custom templates, to automated push notifications, to segmentation targeting and real-time tracking.
-It is also completely free of charge.
+You can expect all the standard features here, from custom templates to automated push notifications, to segmentation targeting and real-time tracking.
+OneSignal is also completely free of charge.
 The company does offer premium support options, but you’ll have to reach out to them for more info.

-Localytics is one of those tried and tested companies whose name always pops up when there are discussions around iOS and Android Push Notifications platforms.
-It is especially regarded for “True Impact”, its product that measures the full impact of push and in-app messaging campaigns on app engagement and consequently, the bottom line.
+Localytics is one of those tried and tested companies whose name always pops up around discussions of iOS and Android Push Notification platforms.
+Their platform is especially regarded for its “True Impact” feature which measures the full impact of push and in-app messaging campaigns on app engagement and consequently, the bottom line.
 Pricing is available on request.

 Among the advantages of Kahuna’s iOS and Android push notification platform is the option to create campaigns based on the user’s current state.
-So, for example, if the platform identifies a user no longer being active, it can trigger a push notification campaign to try and increase its activity.
-Also, if it spots a newbie, it will react accordingly.
-So, as user states change, so does the way Kahuna triggers different campaigns.
-It also supports ‘extreme personalization’, which it says is achieved by customizing messages for content, not context, and working around demographic segmentation.
+So, for example, if the platform identifies a user is no longer active, it can trigger a push notification campaign to try and reengage.
+If the platform spots a newbie, it will react accordingly.
+This means Kahuna’s campaigns will change as user states change.
+The platform also supports ‘extreme personalization’ by customizing messages for content, not context, and working around demographic segmentation.
 Pricing is available on demand.

-Kumulos is interesting in that it provides two distinct options: Mobile marketers can sell a Push Notification Service – using the Kumulos dashboard to quickly and easily manage Push campaigns and report on the results.
-Alternatively, those mobile marketers can offer clients the ability to run their own notification programs – using your own-brand client portal to construct, run and measure campaign results.
-Some of their noteworthy push features are:
+Kumulos is interesting in that it provides two distinct options: Mobile marketers can sell a Push Notification Service – using the Kumulos dashboard to quickly and easily manage Push Notification campaigns and report on the results.

 - Geolocation & iBeacon support

-You can test their tool for free via a Free Trial.
+You can test their tool for free through a Free Trial.

-PushWoosh allows iOS and Android push notifications with rich media, including images, embedded videos, CTAs and other types of content.
-It works on 21 different mobile and desktop platforms.
-It is free to start with.
-More expensive pricing packs start from $49.95 a month, to $499.95 a month.
+PushWoosh allows for iOS and Android push notifications with rich media, including images, embedded videos, CTAs and other types of content.
+It works across 21 different mobile and desktop platforms.
+It is free to start with, and more expensive pricing packs start from $49.95 a month to $499.95 a month.

 With this platform, you can engage your audience through the mobile app, on both Android and iOS, as well as through Google Chrome.
-It prides itself on quick installation (10 minutes), and offers extremely simple integration.
-Basic pack is free, with pricing going from $49 a month, to $499 a month.
+It prides itself on quick installation (10 minutes) and offers extremely simple integration.
+The basic pack is free with pricing going from $49 a month to $499 a month.

-Among the core features Swrve offers are its WYSIWYG mobile screen editor, configurable custom sounds or action categories and alerts.
-There are also banners, on locked screens, in notification center, as well as setting and tracking of campaign goals.
+Among the core features Swrve offers is the WYSIWYG mobile screen editor, configurable custom sounds, and action categories, and alerts.
+There are also banners, an in-notification center, as well as the ability to set and track campaign goals.
 Pricing is hidden but is available on request.

-This platform has been praised by mobile app devs for its Rich Messaging feature, as well as its simple SDK integration Some of its standout features are Behavioral Triggering and Message Personalization.
+This platform has been praised by mobile app developers for its Rich Messaging feature, as well as its simple SDK integration Some of its standout features include Behavioral Triggering and Message Personalization.
 Costs run from $1,000 up to $4,000 a month.

-One thing that sets Catapush apart from other players in the iOS and Android Push Notifications game is the fact that it allows replies to push messages through its 2-Way Service.
-It also lets app pros interact with their customers via chat.
-More details about the feature can be found on this link.
-It is free for 100 devices, with prices going from $21.14 a month for 1,000 devices, up to $338.18 a month for 20,000 devices.
+One thing that sets Catapush apart from other players in the iOS and Android Push Notifications game is the fact that it allows replies to push-notifications through its 2-Way Service.
+It also enables app pros to interact with customers via chat.
+More details about this feature can be found here.
+Catapush is free for 100 devices, with prices going from $21.14 a month for 1,000 devices, up to $338.18 a month for 20,000 devices.

-Amazon Simple Notification Service, or SNS, is always a viable choice, if nothing else than due to the fact that it is compatible with Amazon Web Services (AWS).
-This allows for easy scalability of any platform, and is paired up with the ability to send push notifications directly from the cloud.
-Pricing is organized per million messages, with the first million being free, and all others costing $0.50 per million.
+The Amazon Simple Notification Service, or SNS, is always a viable choice due to the fact that it is compatible with Amazon Web Services (AWS).
+This allows for easy scaling of any platform – it is automatically paired up with the ability to send push notifications directly from the cloud.
+Pricing is organized per million messages, with the first million being free, and all others priced at $0.50 per million.

 Streethawk’s slogan is “Automate Actions for Mobile Growth”, meaning growth automation is at its core.
-It easily integrates with Mixpanel, Flurry, Twilio and Webhooks, to name a few.
-It also supports multiple platforms, including iOS, Android, PhoneGap, Xamarin and the web.
+The platform easily integrates with Mixpanel, Flurry, Twilio and Webhooks, to name a few.
+It also supports multiple platforms, including iOS, Android, PhoneGap, Xamarin and web.

-Those that have up to 10,000 users will be happy to see the service is free.
+App owners with more than 10,000 users will be happy to learn that the service is free.
 Those with more users will have to contact the platform directly and ask for prices.

 Established in 2009, Mixpanel has been a regular player in the push notifications field.
-With its retroactive funnel reporting features, precision segmentation and real-time data analytics, it makes sure your push notifications are fully optimized.
-Core features also include targeted messaging and A/B testing, as well as notification scheduling.
-Its most basic features are free to use, with the ‘Start-up’ pack going for $999 a year.
-The ‘Enterprise’ pack, loaded with features, offers pricing on demand.
+With its retroactive funnel reporting features, precision segmentation and real-time data analytics, it makes sure your push notifications are fully optimized throughout.
+Core features include targeted messaging and A/B testing as well as notification scheduling.
+The most basic features are free to use, with the ‘Start-up’ pack going for $999 a year.
+The ‘Enterprise’ pack, loaded with features, is priced on demand.

 No two apps are created equal.
 Even though push notifications can improve mobile app KPIs, such as retention rates or open rates, these KPIs can only be improved if the idea of push notifications is approached with the audience in mind.

-And keeping the audience in mind means enhancing the UX flow both on the inside, and on the outside of an app.
-Within the app, user analytics tools, like Appsee’s touch heatmaps and user session recordings, allow app pros to see exactly how users experience their app.
-On the “outside”, that means approaching push notifications with personalized care towards the userbase.
+Keeping the audience in mind means creating and enhancing a seamless UX flow for your mobile app.
+When it comes to the in-app experience, user analytics tools, like Appsee’s touch heatmaps and user session recordings, enable app pros to see exactly how users are experiencing their app.
+On the “outside”, any of the above tools will help you to approach push notifications with a personalized and user-focused attitude.